rajagaurdevops/Kubernetes/RBAC/secrets/README.md

 # Kubernetes Secrets: How to Create, Use, and Manage Secrets in Kubernetes

-This repository contains code samples and commands used in the YouTube video tutorial on managing secrets in Kubernetes.
-In the video, we cover creating and managing different types of secrets, including generic, Docker-registry, and TLS secrets.

-## Commands Used in the Video:

 ### To create different types of secrets
 #### Generic Secret